-These Greek-style Lamb Lettuce Wraps are topped with homemade tzatziki sauce and fresh Mediterranean vegetables and herbs, then served in a crisp lettuce leaf.
+These Ground Lamb Lettuce Wraps are topped with homemade tzatziki sauce and fresh Mediterranean vegetables and herbs, then served in a crisp lettuce leaf.
 A refreshing and filling meal that’s easy to make ahead!

 I absolutely love lamb.
 From sheet pan dinners to noodle dishes to dumplings, I love adding lamb to my meals and would eat it at any time of day if I could!
 It’s a flavor-packed, yet lean meat that I can’t get enough of.